 For larger cracks, use a caulking gun to apply polyurethane, silicone, or latex concrete caulk.
 If using epoxy or hydraulic cement, layer with a putty knife and follow instructions on the packaging.

 5. Let dry

-Once the patch is completely dry, apply waterproof masonry sealer with a paint brush directly on the patch to protect walls from water infiltration.
-Put on a second coat with large brush or roller, making sure to work thoroughly into the patch.
+Once the patch is completely dry, apply a waterproof masonry sealer with a paintbrush directly on the patch to protect walls from water infiltration.
+Put on a second coat with a large brush or roller, making sure to work thoroughly into the patch.

 6. Prevent future cracks

 The most effective way to protect your foundation from cracking is to keep excessive amounts of water away from it and the surrounding soil.